LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 ## Deploying the smart contract

-Once your contract has been successfully compiled, you can deploy the contract to the Base Sepolia test network.
+Once your contract has been successfully compiled, you can deploy the contract to the Lisk Sepolia test network.

-To deploy the contract to the Base Sepolia test network, you'll need to modify the `scripts/deploy.ts` in your project:
+To deploy the contract to the Lisk Sepolia test network, you'll need to modify the `scripts/deploy.ts` in your project:

 ```ts title="scripts/deploy.ts"
 import { ethers } from 'hardhat';